WikiTeq/docker-hook/README.md

 ##### Command

 The `command` can be any bash command of your choice.
-See the following [example](#example).
-This command will be triggered each time someone makes a HTTP request.
+This command will be triggered each time someone makes an HTTP request with a valid token.

 ### 2. Configuration On Docker Hub